SakethReddyD/SignUpFlowProject/README.md

 ### Running the Tests
 1. Configure the test data (e.g., usernames, emails) in the appropriate configuration files.
-2. Run the automation suite using your preferred test runner (e.g., pytest, TestNG).
+2. Run the automation suite using your preferred test runner (e.g., TestNG, JUnit).

 ---